 Here's what you can expect:

-If you choose to participate, we will ask you to provide information about your disease and treatment by completing online surveys.
+If you choose to participate, we will ask you to provide information about your disease and treatment by completing online surveys every 6 months.
 If you do not feel comfortable answering a survey question, you do not have to answer it.
 You will also have the option, if you want, to connect a variety of mobile health applications (e.g. Fitbit, Jawbone, etc.) to our patient centered network.
+You can easily disconnect your mobile health application at any time.

 We will touch base with you periodically to let you know about the progress of the program and to provide information about IBD.
 You can log on to our website to view up-to-date information about the study and update and track your health status.
 Every 6 months, we will ask you to provide an update about your treatments and health.
 From time to time, we will let you know about additional research studies for which you might be eligible.
-You can accept or decline participation at that time.
+These additional research studies may provide you with compensation, and you can choose whether to accept or decline participation at that time.

 All data that you enter will be stored in a secure manner and may be retained by IBD Partners and the Crohn’s & Colitis Foundation indefinitely, even after you terminate your account.
 No personal information will be released to an outside party or disclosed publicly; however, de-identified health data may be used for research purposes.
 This includes studies that may be funded by non-profit or for-profit entities.